aryandhawan/automated-browser-search-tool/README.md

 - Selenium WebDriver
 - Chrome Browser

+- ## Note:
+- Google may show a reCAPTCHA on some runs.
+Manual verification might be needed — this is a natural limitation when automating real-world browsers with Selenium

-  if anybody can enhance this in terms of UI or AI integrations with LLMS I would love to collaborate with them !
+  if anybody can enhance this in terms of UI or AI integrations with LLMS, I would love to collaborate with them!